 Over that period, I followed NCAA volleyball, but intentionally stayed away for fear of getting sucked back into coaching.
 I needed to focus on my finances.
 It wasn’t until 2011 that I actually attended a match again.
 I was at a conference at UCLA and they happened to be hosting Stanford.
 I figured it would be crazy not to take advantage of the timing.
 Later, I went to watch Harvard host Princeton at the invitation of the Princeton coach, who was a fellow Ivy League assistant during my Brown days.

 By that point the PhD idea was firmly rooted and I was in the application process.
-When I first visited Exeter in February 2012, a visit to a local club training session was on the agenda.
+When I first visited the University of Exeter in England in February 2012, a visit to a local club training session was on the agenda.
 I figured connecting with the local volleyball community would be a good way to socialize myself beyond the academic environment.
 I didn’t have a specific plan in mind at the time, but figured coaching would feature in some fashion.
 The idea of coaching the university teams developed months later based on exchanges I had with a fellow American already involved.

 Coaching with no expectations

-There was no agenda when I started coaching at the University of Exeter.
+There was no agenda when I started coaching at Exeter.
 In fact, the original plan was that I would “help out”.
 Things quickly went beyond that, of course.
 My point, though, is that I wasn’t thinking at all from a coaching career perspective.
 I was just thinking that I would like to get back involved in coaching volleyball again after my break from it.

 Coaching in Exeter – both at the university and during my stint with the Devon Ladies (see my bio for details) – was about the two things that most motivate me.
 One is teaching and helping players develop.
 The other is problem solving – finding solutions to the continuous challenges presented.
 I talked a bit about this in Coaches coach.
 It wasn’t about my resume.